TitoMoi/servihelper/DEVELOPER.md

 The type of the field (text, check) is always at the end of the name of the field.

-On every template folder are images to show the template fields names.
+On every template folder there are images to show the template fields names.

+!Every new pdf must be normalized with the expected names, use the scripts/templates to normalize them.

 ## Reminders (experimental)